JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 * Paints its child widget.
 * After painting its child, it asks its `foregroundPainter` to paint on top of everything.

-We want to wrap a `FloatingActionButton`, so that will be our `child`.
+We want to wrap a `FloatingActionButton`, so that will be our `child` in this case.
 We also want to **draw on top of it**, so the FAB does not cast its shadow over our progress loader.
 That will make it feel as if **both were resting at the same elevation**.
-In other words, we will be interested in the `foregroundPainter` property to achieve the effect.
+In other words, we will be interested in the `foregroundPainter` property to draw the arc.

-Our `CustomPainter` will require some input arguments to render the current arc state.
-We want to be able to configure the following properties:
+We are passing a `CustomPainter` as the `foregroundPainter`, and it will require some input arguments to render the current arc state.

-* `strokeWidth`: For the arc thickness.
-* `backgroundColor`: We want to provide an optional background for the arc that will fill the complete circumference, so we can render the actual arc on top of it and achieve an interesting contrast.
-* `color`: The actual arc color.

-Then we'll also pass four properties that will determine the current state of the arc.

-* `headValue`: The current value for the arc head.
-* `tailValue`: The current value for the arc tail.
-* `stepValue`: The current progress value.
-* `rotationValue`: The current rotation value for the whole arc.

 ```dart
 class ArcPainter extends CustomPainter {